 Maubane looks at how women hairstylists in Johannesburg’s city centre and in Maputo “negotiate, navigate and shape complex demarcated trading zones, according to an article on The Market Photo Workshop site.
+It looks at the ways in which women position themselves; and how they use and negotiate urban spaces.

 Visibility is important for hairstylists working informally; they have to call potential clients in a persuasive way — “Woza, sisi!
 Woza uzobona!
 Woza, nice!” according to The Market Photo Workshop.